Beyond Fingerprints: An Argument for the Personalized Health Revolution

 “With whole-genome DNA sequencing and a variety of omic technologies to define aspects of each individual’s biology at many different levels, we have indeed embarked on a new era of medicine.
 The term ‘‘personalized medicine’’ has been used for many years but has engendered considerable confusion.

-A recent survey indicated that only 4% of the public understand what the term is intended to mean (Stanton, 2013), and the hack-neyed, commercial use of ‘‘personalized’’ makes many people think that this refers to a concierge service of medical care.
+A recent survey indicated that only 4% of the public understand what the term is intended to mean (Stanton, 2013, and the hack-neyed, commercial use of ‘‘personalized’’ makes many people think that this refers to a concierge service of healthcare.
 Whereas ‘‘person’’ refers to a human being, ‘‘personalized’’ can mean anything from having monogrammed stationary or luggage to ascribing personal qualities.

 Essentially, most of the public confuses obtaining personalized care with obtaining care from a personable individual.
 It is not enough for a patient to simply receive the same tests and treatments from a professional that he or she knows by their first name.
 That professional must use the growing arsenal of tools at their disposal to map, understand, and exploit the unique genetic, biological and physiological reality of the patient toward therapies that lead to true health for that particular individual.